PrasanthCYanamandala/Real-estate-trends-vs-interest-rates/README.md

 # 📉 Impact of Interest Rate Hikes on Real Estate Market Trends
-*BUAN 6312 – Econometrics & Time Series Analysis Project*
+*Econometrics & Time Series Analysis Project*

-This repository contains the final group project for **BUAN 6312.001: Econometrics & Time Series Analysis**, investigating how interest rate fluctuations and related macroeconomic variables affect housing market activity in the United States.
+This repository contains the final project for **Econometrics & Time Series Analysis**, investigating how interest rate fluctuations and related macroeconomic variables affect housing market activity in the United States.

 ---